jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 1. Exhibitors must bring their own containers.
 2. All floral arrangements will bejudged on horticultural perfection as well as artistic arrangement.
-3. Due to limited space, no Floral arrangement will be accepted that exceeds 12”xi8”
+3. Due to limited space, no Floral arrangement will be accepted that exceeds 12”x 18”
 4. All plants will be judged on health and development.
 Plant classesi — 4 must be owned and maintained a minimum of six months.
 Exception: Summer container.
 5. This Flower Show is for amateurs only.
+All floral arrangements must have been done by the exhibitor.
-6. a.
-All ?oral arrangements must have been done by the exhibitor. b.
-Children’s arrangements must have been done by the child, re?ecting ability appropriate for the age of the exhibitor.
+6. Children’s arrangements must have been done by the child, reflecting ability appropriate for the age of the exhibitor.

 ### CATEGORIES & GLASSES (NOTE CHANGES)